Sumegh22/cloud-computing-preparation-resources/revision.md

 * To make it more resilient and reduce load on app

+* You can only use a launch template to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost

+* A launch template is similar to a launch configuration, in that it specifies instance configuration information such as the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and the other parameters that you use to launch EC2 instances.
+Also, defining a launch template instead of a launch configuration allows you to have multiple versions of a template.

+* With launch templates, you can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.
+Hence this is the correct option.

-You can use Amazon Aurora replicas and Amazon CloudFront distribution to make the application more resilient to spikes in request rates.
+* You can use Amazon Aurora replicas and Amazon CloudFront distribution to make the application more resilient to spikes in request rates.

 Use Amazon Aurora Replica